edqx/microwave/README.md

 ### TODO
 These features are yet to be implemented, and are actively being worked on, in order of severity:
-- Parsing string escape codes (\n, \r, \u0000, .etc, see https://toml.io/en/v1.0.0#string)
+- Fix parsing issues related to keys and tables being re-defined
 - Some minor parsing issues, for example sometimes keys and tables can be re-defined
+- Literal strings
-- Not all literals are checked against the spec (leading zeroes are currently allowed)
+- Check integer literals against the spec (leading zeroes are currently allowed)

 ## Usage